 Parque La Plancha - recently inaugurated, it's one of the best options to take a stroll, eat some snacks and watch it's colored fountains.
 This park has even a dog friendly area!

-Animaya zoo is a great option for kids.
-Sunday is the busiest day.
+Animaya zoo is a great option for kids, it has some rides, and a mini waterpark, Sunday is the busiest day.

 Activities in Merida's downtown.